revloc02/dndMarkdown/colver-5e-homebrew.md

 \pagebreakNum

 # Dying

 These rules replace Death Saving Throws.
-Falling unconscious and rolling one die every turn to see if the player will continue playing is actually not that fun.
-Allowing the character **continued freedom to act** and make interesting choices is engaging to the player.
-This makes for a slightly grittier game, but not as unforgiving as 1e rules where 0 HPs means immediate death.
-These rules also add some realism without adding a lot of complexity.
+Falling unconscious and rolling a single die each turn isn't particularly fun — it sidelines a player and turns them into a spectator.
+These rules keep the character **free to act and make meaningful choices** even at the brink of death, which is far more engaging.
+The result is a grittier game than standard 5e, but far more forgiving than older editions where 0 HP meant instant death.
+It adds realism without adding complexity.

 > #### Dying Summary
 > - Death Saves are no longer used